GrEFeRFeeD/intellistart-java-2022-oneweek/README.md

 - `APPLICATION_PORT` - port on which application will be run
 - `JWT_SECRET` - defines secret work to assign the JWT
 - `JWT_VALIDITY` - validity of JWT in seconds
+- `JWT_CACHING` - how long JWT will be cached in seconds
 - `FIRST_COORDINATOR_EMAIL` - facebook account attached email of first coordinator that will be automatically added to DB
 - `FACEBOOK_CLIENT_ID` - application client id provided by facebook
 - `FACEBOOK_SECRET` - application secret provided by facebook